Lullabot/lullabot-project/README.md

 ### Testing

-The project includes a comprehensive test suite.
-For detailed testing information, see [tests/README.md](tests/README.md).
+The project includes a comprehensive test suite with excellent coverage.
+Our testing approach focuses on reliability, edge cases, and real-world scenarios.

 #### Quick Test Commands